You can learn how to make Italian Cream Puffs with this simple recipe.

 Instructions

-- Place water, butter and salt into saucepan over low heat until butter is melted
+- Place water, butter, and salt into a saucepan over low heat until the butter is melted.

 - Raise heat and bring to a boil.
-It is important that the water boils
+The water must boil.

 - Remove from heat and cool slightly.